What to Wear to Court 2026: Ultimate Courthouse Attire Guide

 Does courtroom attire really affect case outcomes?

 While no ethical judge should decide cases based on clothing, research consistently shows that appearance influences perception.
 Studies have found that professionally dressed defendants receive more lenient sentences, and witnesses in professional attire are rated as more credible.
 Your attire won't override facts and law, but it affects the human element of legal proceedings.
-Given that appropriate attire requires minimal effort compared to potential consequences, it's a simple way to present yourself favorably.

 Final Thoughts: Dress for the Outcome You Want